zwt233/SGL/README.md

   in <a href="https://arxiv.org/abs/2203.00638" target="_blank" rel="nofollow">PaSca</a>, SGL can scale to graph data with billions of nodes and edges.
-+ **Auto neural architecture search**: SGL can automatically choose decent and scalable graph neural architectures according to specific tasks and pre-defined multiple objectives (e.g., inference time, memory cost and predictive performance).
++ **Auto neural architecture search**: SGL can automatically choose decent and scalable graph neural architectures according to specific tasks and pre-defined multiple objectives (e.g., inference time, memory cost, and predictive performance).
-+ **Ease of use**: SGL has user-friendly interfaces of implementing existing scalable GNNs and executing various downstream tasks.
++ **Ease of use**: SGL has user-friendly interfaces for implementing existing scalable GNNs and executing various downstream tasks.

 ## Installation